is-project-4th-year/AI-Based-Tomato-and-Potato-Disease-Classification-App/docs/tips/colab-keep-alive.md

 ## What It Does

-- Simulates activity by clicking the connect button every 60 seconds
+- Simulates activity by clicking the connect button and comments button every 60 seconds
+- Toggles the comments pane open/close to show activity
 - Logs timestamps to console so you can verify it's working
-- Prevents Colab's idle timeout
+- Prevents Colab's idle timeout (90-minute limit)
 - Does not interfere with training

 ## Additional Tips